steveslatky/vimcino/README.md

 - 🏆 **Game Statistics Tracking** (Wins/Losses/Currency)
 - 💰 **Virtual Currency System** (That does nothing!)
 - 🔄 **Save File Persistence**
+- 🎆 **Reward System** If your mind is so broken you need to gameify everything!

 ## Installation